Getting to Vancouver

 Taxi: Taxis are available at taxi stands located on Level 2 of the Domestic and International Arrivals Area.
 Wheelchair-accessible vehicles are available.
 All taxis that pick up passengers from the airport are fully licensed and all drivers must complete a training course in safe driving, customer service and helping people with special needs.
 The approximate fare to downtown Vancouver is between $34 – $36 (taxes included).

 Canada Line: The Canada Line is Vancouver’s new rapid transit rail link connecting YVR to downtown Vancouver in 26 minutes and to downtown Richmond in 18 minutes.
 It’s a fast and easy way to get to the city centres.
 You can conveniently access trains from both the International and Domestic Terminals.
 To locate the Canada Line, go to Level 3, walk toward the Link Building (located in between the International and Domestic Terminals) and follow the signage.
-Alternatively, you can ask one of the the Green Coat Volunteers located throughout the terminals for assistance.
+Alternatively, you can ask one of the Green Coat Volunteers located throughout the terminals for assistance.

 As of January 18, 2010 all transit users travelling on the Canada Line leaving Vancouver International Airport will be subject to a $5 Canada Line YVR AddFare in addition to the regular zone fare.
 Anyone using prepaid fares, such as DayPasses, FareCards, FaresSaver Tickets, U-Passes, Employer Passes and the BC Government Bus Pass Program will be exempt from the Canada Line YVR AddFare.